Thurston Moore: Work outside Sonic Youth

 In addition to his work with Sonic Youth, Moore has also released albums as a solo artist.
 He and Gordon released a few songs as Mirror/Dash.
 Moore established Protest Records as an online gesture of activism but the project has since lapsed.
-Moore has collaborated with scores of musicians, including Maryanne Amacher, Lydia Lunch, Don Dietrich and Jim Sauter of Borbetomagus, DJ Spooky, William Hooker, Daniel Carter, Christian Marclay, Mike Watt, Loren Mazzacane Connors, Dredd Foole, William Winant, The Thing, Nels Cline, Cock E.S.P., John Moloney, Glenn Branca, Yamantaka Eye, Beck, My Cat is an Alien, John Russell, Steve Noble, John Edwards, Haino Keiji, John Zorn, Yoko Ono, Takehisa Kosugi, and others.
+Moore has collaborated with scores of musicians, including Maryanne Amacher, Lydia Lunch, Don Dietrich and Jim Sauter of Borbetomagus, DJ Spooky, William Hooker, Daniel Carter, Christian Marclay, Mike Watt, Loren Mazzacane Connors, Dredd Foole, William Winant, the Thing, Nels Cline, Cock E.S.P., John Moloney, Glenn Branca, Yamantaka Eye, Beck, My Cat is an Alien, John Russell, Steve Noble, John Edwards, Haino Keiji, John Zorn, Yoko Ono, Takehisa Kosugi, and others.
+Moore was a member of the earliest incarnations of Swans in 1982 and '83, playing bass guitar.

 In the early 1990s, Moore formed the side band Dim Stars, with Richard Hell, Don Fleming, Steve Shelley with a guest appearance by Robert Quine.
 Moore performed solo on the side stage of the 1993 Lollapalooza tour.
-Additionally, Moore also contributed guitar work and backing vocals on "Crush with Eyeliner", which appeared on R.E.M.'s Monster.
+Additionally, Moore contributed backing vocals to "Crush with Eyeliner", which appeared on R.E.M.'s Monster.
 He played Fred Cracklin in the Space Ghost Coast to Coast episode dedicated to Sonny Sharrock.
 In 2000 he contributed improvised guitar pieces for a collaborative project with conceptual artist/guitarist Marco Fusinato.
 Since 2004, he has recorded and performed with the noise collective To Live and Shave in L.A., the lineup of which also features Andrew W.K.
 He recorded with the band at Sonic Youth's former studio in Manhattan, and later performed with them at the George W. Bush "anti-inaugural" Noise Against Fascism concert in Washington, D.C., which Moore curated, named in reference to Sonic Youth's 1992 song "Youth Against Fascism".
-Moore curated the "Nightmare Before Christmas" weekend of the All Tomorrow's Parties music festival in December 2006.
+Moore curated the "Nightmare Before Christmas" weekend of the All Tomorrow's Parties music festival in 2006.

-On September 18, 2007, Moore's label Ecstatic Peace released a solo album titled Trees Outside The Academy.
+In 2007, Moore's label Ecstatic Peace released a solo album titled Trees Outside the Academy.
 The album was recorded at J Mascis' studio in Amherst, Massachusetts.
 The album features Sonic Youth drummer Steve Shelley and violinist Samara Lubelski.
 The album also features collaborations between Mascis and Charalambides' Christina Carter, who performs a duet with Moore on the track, "Honest James".